terminal42/mage-tools/README.md

 A set of predefined tasks and helpful libraries for the [Magallanes](http://magephp.com/) PHP Deployment Tool.

 Most of the tasks were created to ease the deployment of [Symfony](http://symfony.com/) and [Contao](https://contao.org/) applications.
-As an extra there are some other helpful tasks for projects such as [Gulp](http://gulpjs.com/) or [PHPUnit](https://phpunit.de/) tests.
 Check the list below for a full list of available tasks and their configurations.

 Usage
 -----